French minister denies nationalisations on the way

 Last week Montebourg, one of the most left-wing ministers in the government, had already said the state could temporarily nationalise the company's Florange site while the government tries to find a buyer.

-Hollande's government has been locked for months in a dispute with ArcelorMittal over the fate of the two blast furnaces at Florange, which Mittal says he will close down if no buyer is willing to take them over by Dec.
-1.
+Hollande's government has been locked for months in a dispute with ArcelorMittal over the fate of two blast furnaces at Florange, which Mittal says he will close down if no buyer is willing to take them over by December 1.

 Montebourg has accused Mittal of breaking a 2006 commitment to keep the blast furnaces running and not considering offers from potential buyers to take over the site.